 - blurred vision

-In rare cases, antimuscarinic medication can also lead to a type of glaucoma, a build-up of pressure within the eye, called angle-closure glaucoma.
+In rare cases, antimuscarinics can lead to a build-up of pressure within the eye (glaucoma), called angle closure glaucoma.

-You'll be assessed after 4 weeks to see how you're getting on with the medication, and every 6 to 12 months thereafter if the medication continues to help.
+You'll be assessed after 4 weeks to see if the medicine is helping, and every 6 to 12 months thereafter if the medicine continues to be effective.

-Your GP will discuss any other medical conditions you have to determine which antimuscarinics are suitable for you.
+A GP will discuss any other medical conditions you have to determine which antimuscarinic is suitable for you.

-If antimuscarinics are unsuitable for you, they haven't helped your urge incontinence or have caused unpleasant side effects, you may be offered an alternative medication called mirabegron.
+If antimuscarinics are unsuitable for you, they have not helped urge incontinence, or have unpleasant side effects, you may be offered an alternative medicine called mirabegron.

 Mirabegron causes the bladder muscle to relax, which helps the bladder fill up with and store urine.
-It is usually taken by mouth once a day.
+It usually comes as a tablet or capsule that you swallow once a day.